Towards a Unified View on Visual Parameter-Efficient Transfer Learning: Abstract

 \section{Abstract}

-Since the release of various large-scale natural language processing (NLP) pre-trained models, parameter efficient transfer learning (PETL) has become a popular paradigm capable of achieving impressive performance on various downstream tasks.
-PETL aims at making good use of the representation knowledge in the pre-trained large models by fine-tuning a small number of parameters.
-Recently, it has also attracted increasing attention to developing various PETL techniques for vision tasks.
-Popular PETL techniques such as Prompt-tuning and Adapter have been proposed for high-level visual downstream tasks such as image classification and video recognition.
-However, Prefix-tuning remains under-explored for vision tasks.
-In this work, we intend to adapt large video-based models to downstream tasks with a good parameter-accuracy trade-off.
+{ Parameter efficient transfer learning (PETL) aims at making good use of the representation knowledge in the pre-trained large models by fine-tuning a small number of parameters.
+Recently, taking inspiration from the natural language processing (NLP) domain, popular PETL techniques such as prompt-tuning and Adapter have also been successfully applied to the vision domain.
+However, prefix-tuning remains under-explored for vision tasks.
+In this work, we intend to adapt large vision models (LVMs) to downstream tasks with a good parameter-accuracy trade-off.
 Towards this goal, we propose a framework with a unified view of PETL called visual-PETL (V-PETL) to investigate the effects of different PETL techniques, data scales of downstream domains, positions of trainable parameters, and other aspects affecting the trade-off.
 Specifically, we analyze the positional importance of trainable parameters and differences between NLP and vision tasks in terms of data structures and pre-training mechanisms while implementing various PETL techniques, especially for the under-explored prefix-tuning technique.
-Based on a comprehensive understanding of differences between NLP and video data, we propose a new variation of prefix-tuning module called parallel attention (PATT) for video-based downstream tasks.
-An extensive empirical analysis on two video datasets via different frozen backbones has been carried and the findings show that the proposed PATT can effectively contribute to other PETL techniques.
-An effective scheme Swin-BAPAT derived from the proposed V-PETL framework achieves significantly better performance than the state-of-the-art AdaptFormer-Swin with slightly more parameters and outperforms full-tuning with far less parameters.
-Code is available at: \url{https://github.com/bruceyo/V-PETL}
+Based on a comprehensive understanding of the differences between NLP and vision data, we propose a new variation of the prefix-tuning module called parallel attention (PATT) for vision downstream tasks.
+An extensive empirical analysis on vision tasks via different frozen LVMs has been carried and the findings show that the proposed PATT can effectively contribute to other PETL techniques.
+An effective scheme Swin-BAPAT derived from the proposed V-PETL framework achieves significantly better performance than the state-of-the-art AdaptFormer-Swin with slightly more parameters and outperforms full-tuning with far fewer parameters.
+Code and data are available at: \url{https://github.com/bruceyo/V-PETL}}.